-The Master’s in Eternal Rome is officially called Eternal Rome: Transformations from Antiquity to the Middle Ages.
-The programme offers an in-depth examination both of the city of Rome and its role as the capital of the Roman Empire, and of the representation of the ‘idea' of Rome throughout the centuries.
-Eternal Rome presents a unique programme that focuses as much on the transition between ancient and medieval history as on those periods themselves.
+The Master’s in Ancient and Medival Mediterranean Worlds offers an in-depth examination both of the city of Rome and its role as the capital of the Roman Empire, and of the representation of the ‘idea' of Rome throughout the centuries.
+Ancient and Medieval Mediterranean Worlds presents a unique programme that focuses as much on the transition between ancient and medieval history as on those periods themselves.
 A group of specialists from the fields of ancient and medieval history teach this specialisation.
 Their expertise also includes the status of Rome beyond the Middle Ages into the Renaissance and modern times as well.

 The general courses

 Historiography and Theory

 This course offers in-depth analysis of both the city of Rome and its role as the capital of the Roman Empire, and of the ‘idea’ of Rome throughout the centuries, embracing both the old and New or Second Rome, Constantinople.
 This course provides a historiographical overview of the ways in which different aspects of Rome appealed to the imagination of rulers and writers throughout history, starting from Mussolini in the 20th century and going back to the first emperor of the Roman Empire, Augustus.
 Research Seminar ER: The Eternal Fall of Rome

 In this course, we will explore the long life of the apocalyptic vision of the fall of Rome, from Antiquity through the Middle Ages to modern times.
 We will specifically focus on the mechanisms that are at play when past narratives are employed for contemporary aims.
 Research Seminar ER: